NelloKudo/Apple-Mobile-Drivers-Installer/README.md

 Since Googling doesn't help with the issue, as all forum posts return strange ways to download such drivers (with most of those being super-outdated)
 I just went for the easy way: a script that installs the **same drivers Windows Update would**, but in an extremely faster way.

-Downloading iTunes is still needed though, as I can't probably just upload Apple's programs like nothing xd

 This'd make life easier for everyone who'd just want to use their phone as hotspot *and not install every hunch of Apple software just to have some internet*.

+Making the script download iTunes and use its MobileSupport .msi file is still needed though, as I can't probably just upload Apple's programs like nothing... xd

 The script pulls drivers from [Microsoft's Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx), which you can pretty much browse yourself to look for Apple's stuff.
 It just installs the **right ones** from that catalog for them to actually work out of the box on Windows.